Hire and pay talents

 with Horizons in

-The EU Blue Card allows holders to work and reside in Sweden or in any EU Country.
+The EU Blue Card allows holders to work and reside in any EU Country.
 Applicants of the EU Blue Card must have spent 3 years completing higher education in the EU, or have a minimum of 5 years of professional experience in the EU.
 Holders of the EU Blue Card must have a salary that is 20%-50% higher than the average.